levigutt/ducksearch/README.md

 # DUCKSEARCH

-for making searches on duckduckgo.com programatically
+for making searches on duckduckgo.com programmatically